-MIVAS revenues are derived from providing mobile phone users with digital reading services, mobile game services, wireless value-added services ("WVAS") and Internet value-added services ("Internet VAS").
+MIVAS revenues are derived from providing mobile phone users with digital reading services, mobile game services, wireless value-added services ("WVAS").
 WVAS include short messaging services ("SMS"), multi-media messaging services ("MMS"), music services such as ring-back tone ("RBT"), interactive voice response ("IVR") and wireless application protocol ("WAP") services.
 Revenues from digital reading services, mobile game services and WVAS are charged on a monthly or per-usage basis.
-Internet VAS revenues mainly consisted of online games and online promotion solutions.
+MIVAS revenues also include revenues from Internet value-added services ("Internet VAS"), which mainly consisted of web-based games which are played over the Internet using a Web browser.
 Revenues from MIVAS are recognized in the period in which the service is performed, provided that no significant obligation remains, collection of the receivables is reasonably assured and the amounts can be accurately estimated.